mpcox/summarize_contigs/README.md

 # summarize_contigs

 These Python programs characterize sequences in a fasta file, including telomere information.

+ACKNOWLEDGEMENT

+This code was written by [David Winter](https://github.com/dwinter).
+It is posted here to allow for automated git cloning.

 INSTALLATION